therossee/ThesisManagement-Group09/backend/README.md

 ### Applications APIs

 - POST `/api/student/applications`
-    - Authenticated by a student, it allows the latter to apply for a proposal
+    - Authenticated by a student, it allows the latter to apply for a proposal, allowing to upload a file if necessary.
-    - Requires the id of the thesis proposal to apply to in the body
+    - The user ID (student_id) and thesis proposal ID (thesis_proposal_id) are extracted from the request
-    - Returns the json with thesis_proposal_id, student_id and the status setted to 'waiting for approval'
+    - Returns the json with application_id, thesis_proposal_id, student_id and the status setted to 'waiting for approval'
     - Error if:
         - The proposal doesn't belong to the student degree
         - The proposal is not active